-After my blogserie about your salary it’s now time to address another urgent problem Social Workers have to deal with: exhaustion!
+Now it is time to address an urgent problem Social Workers have to deal with: exhaustion!

 It makes me sad when I hear Social Workers talk about their huge workload.

 Donna said: “I really love my work but it’s exhausting.
 I have too many clients to handle.
 I can’t help them the way I want.
 That’s making me sad and angry.
 I work 60 hours per week and it’s still not enough.
 My husband and kids are complaining because they miss me.
 I wish I could solve this problem but therefore I need more energy and that’s what I’m missing right now.”

 Shelley, a student, said: “I am in the middle of my 2nd semester of grad school and I’m exhausted.
 I have four classes, a 20 hr week internship, and I’m a single mom.”